 4. Management Development

-One of the best ways to develop others as managers is to learn more about management programs, how to develop them, and how to coach managers.
+One of the best ways to develop others as managers is to learn more about management programs, how to develop them, problem solving and conflict resolution skills, and how to coach managers.
 ATD offers a number of management and leadership coaching classes and universities like George Mason, Georgetown, Cornell, and Harvard (among others) hold executive certificate programs.
 More resources on this topic can be found at the Human Capital Institute.

 5. Data-Driven Decision Making and Analysis